 Feasts of God

-God established seven religious feasts for His people to observe and receive blessings.
-These feasts were not only for the Israelites in the Old Testament times, but for Christians in this age, too.
+God instituted seven religious feasts for His people to observe and receive blessings.
+These feasts, known as the feasts of God, transcend beyond the Israelites in the Old Testament; they also hold significance for Christians in this age.

 - Feast of Unleavened Bread